joepv/joepv.github.io/_posts/2022-03-04-energypanel.md

 ### Modules

 Besides the FIBARO actors, the *Qubino Smart Meter* Z-Wave modules are the most suitable solution to monitor energy with the FIBARO System.
-These devices can *actively* measure the consumption of a single room or a complete house.
+These devices can *actively* measure the consumption of a device or a complete house.
 The modules are also very suitable to place between the solar inverter and the electricity grid.

 <p align="center"><img src="../assets/images/hc3-energypanel1.png" /></p>